U.S. to review Qualcomm's complaints about Apple iPhone patents

 The fight before trade regulators in Washington is one of several major legal battles involving Qualcomm and Apple.
 The two companies have cases pending before separate federal courts in California, and Qualcomm also faces a complaint from the U.S. Federal Trade Commission.

-Analysts are watching the ITC case closely because the trade regulator moves more quickly than many courts and could deliver a decision ahead of the pending lawsuits.

-(Reporting by Susan Heavey in Washington and Stephen Nellis in San Francisco; editing by Grant McCool and Frances Kerry)
+(Reporting by Susan Heavey in Washington, D.C. and Stephen Nellis in San Francisco; Editing by Grant McCool and Frances Kerry)